folio-org/folio-sample-modules/hello-vertx/README.md

 [Deploying Modules](https://github.com/folio-org/okapi/blob/master/doc/guide.md#example-1-deploying-and-using-a-simple-module)
 sections of the Okapi Guide and Reference, which describe the process in detail.

-First of all you need a running Okapi instance:
+First of all you need a running Okapi instance.
+(Note that [specifying](../README.md#setting-things-up) an explicit 'okapiurl' might be needed.)

 ```
    cd .../okapi